-A graduate student may withdraw from Graduate Studies at any time upon the presentation of written notification of his/her decision to the Coordinator for Graduate Studies and to the Admissions Office.
+A graduate student may withdraw from Graduate Studies at any time upon the presentation of written notification of his/her decision to the Assistant Vice President of Graduate Studies, Sponsored Programs & Research and to the Admissions Office.
 If the student then decides to apply for undergraduate status, he/she will be subject to all undergraduate procedures.